 We decided to stay overnight in Penzance and hang around tomorrow just in case the bird made another appearance.
 However, by lunchtime, we gave up and headed to the Lizard, where we got good views of a juvenile Rose-Coloured Starling.

-As dusk was upon us again we headed home, No Booted but THEY'LL BE ANOTHER!😎
+As dusk was upon us again, we headed home.
+No Booted, but there will be another one! 😎

 2nd Nov

-Having missed the pale-morph Booted Eagle in Cornwall a few weeks ago I hoped this bird was still about in the morning.https://saturdaycatbird.blogspot.com/2024/10/booted-it-for-booted-but-no-sign.html
+Having missed the pale-morph Booted Eagle in Cornwall a few weeks ago, I hoped this bird was still about in the morning.

-I met up with Dan just after 7.00am and we drove to the east of Warburg NR where the Booted eagle had been originally found, finder Alan Lewis was already on site looking.
-A good number of Red Kites and Common Buzzards were seen but little else.
+I met up with Dan just after 7.00am and we drove to the east of Warburg NR, where the Booted eagle had been originally found.
+Finder Alan Lewis was already on site.
+A good number of Red Kites and Common Buzzards were seen, but little else.

 Booted Eagle (C)Simon King

-We all got great views of the bird before it eventually headed back towards the hillside and went down again, what a bird, and we were so lucky how close it flew towards us.
+We all got great views of the bird before it eventually headed back towards the hillside and went down again.
+What a bird!
+We were so lucky that it flew so close to us.

 We headed over the other side of the Thames after this to try and get more views of the bird, but it was picked up flying east over Henley, so we only managed distant scope views.